-Button Description Yellow Button Function Description Note Press of the s to access "Yellow Button Functions."
-The be display and the primary display freezes, allowing time to ⊗ < Press to turn backlight on or off.
-Also, in Setup, use the arrow function (<) to select the previous digit or item in a list.
+Button Description Yellow Button Function Description Note Press to access "Yellow Button Functions."
+The box and the 24-hour clock appear in the lower corners of the display and the primary display freezes, allowing time to press a second button.
+Press to turn backlight on or off.
+Also, in Setup, use the arrow function (\leq) to select the previous digit or item in a list.
 SETUP 🛞 Press to access Setup selections.
 Press to store a Setup selection and proceed to the next selection.
 HOLD Press to freeze the displayed value.
 Press again to release the display.
 AutoHOLD HOLD Press to begin AutoHOLD; the last stable reading is displayed.
 MIN MAX Press to start retaining min, max, and average values.
 Press successively to display max, min, and average values.
 Press Hz % ms (CANCEL) to stop.
 FAST MN MX Press to start FAST MN MX mode, where min and max values for short duration events are stored.
 REL Δ Press to store the present reading as an offset reference; subsequent readings show only the relative difference from this value.
 Press again to show the difference as a percentage of the reference.
-LOGGING REL Δ Press to start Logging (Model 89).
+LOGGING REL Δ Press to start and stop Logging (Model 189).
 Press + Hz % ms (CANCEL) to stop.